KarlUni573/hello-world/README.md

-# hello-world
+# Hello-World File
-for practicing the "Github flow"
+For practicing the "Github flow" - namely, pull requests(pr) and merging pr's to a main repository.